 - You can pay into the pension yourself, and the government will boost what you contribute by adding tax relief back.
 Nice to have.
 Your employer could also pay in if they wish to.

-- The amount of income you get to enjoy from your pension at retirement depends on the amounts how much you’ve paid in, how well the investments grow your savings and the effect of the fees your provider charges you.
+- The amount of income you get to enjoy from your pension at retirement depends on how much you’ve paid in, how well the investments grow your savings and the effect of the fees your provider charges you.

 - There are many ways to enjoy the benefits from your pension when you retire.
 You may be able to pass any remaining funds to your loved ones when you die.

 - Your savings are invested so there’s some risk they may not grow as much as you hoped they would.
 It is even possible to get back less than you put in, as with any investment.
 So, it’s best to check your pension regularly.

 There are thousands of empty “shell” SHP schemes which were set up by employers and as they weren’t required to contribute to them very few employees joined.
 When auto-enrolment came along, and employers had to put you in a pension and pay in, the providers came up with shiny new pension plans.
 And, other low cost, high volume providers like NEST launched new products so the dear old stakeholder pension has very much been left on the shelf.

 How is a stakeholder different to other pensions?